ux-fran/darius-male-hero-sculpt-repo/README.md

 ## 🙏 Credits

-- **Special Credit to ChatGPT**: The character concept for Darius was inspired by prompts generated with ChatGPT, leading to a unique and cohesive design process.
+- **Special Credit to ChatGPT**: The character concept for Darius was inspired by prompts in text (not an image!) generated with ChatGPT, leading to a unique and cohesive design process.
+I used ChatGPT as if it was a client, describing a character and than letting my own imagination run wild.
 - **Special Thanks to My Community**: For providing feedback and encouragement throughout the sculpting process.

 ---